Rugby Europe International Championships: International Championships: fifth format (from 2023 to 2024)

 A statement was released by the Polish Rugby Union in June 2023, confirming that the Rugby Europe Conference 1 and Conference 2 will be combined to one level.
 Teams with ambitions of climbing up the rugby pyramid can compete in a play-off to the Trophy after submitting their intentions to Rugby Europe where an assessment on various aspects will be made after winning their respective pool.

-International Championships: new format (from 2024)
+International Championships: new format (2024 to 2026)

 From 2024, the Rugby Europe International Championships, made up of three levels or divisions: